dasch-swiss/dasch-service-platform/docs/services/metadata/datamodel.md

 - how does ValueObject work? how do we know, what type the value is?
 - use generic to indicate type of value object?
-- change alternate to alternative
-- dataset.alternativeTitle should be array of multilanguagetext
 - rename sameAs
 - ensure to have sameAs-equivalent everywhere